 Commissions & Premières

+Goehr has written five operas: Arden Must Die (1967), Behold the Sun (1985), Arianna (1995), Kantan & Damask Drum (1999) and Promised End (2010), as well as a work for music theatre, Triptych (1968-1970).
 His orchestral works include four symphonies, concerti for piano, violin, viola and cello and other orchestral compositions, which have been commissioned and performed by major organisations and leading conductors.
-He has a particularly close working relationship with Oliver Knussen, who has premiered and recorded several works.
-Many of his works have been commissioned by the BBC and have frequently been featured at the Proms.
+He has a particularly close working relationship with Oliver Knussen, who has premiered and recorded several works, including When Adam Fell (2011-2012), commissioned by the BBC to celebrate his 80th birthday and premiered by the BBC Symphony.
+Many more of his works have been commissioned by the BBC and have frequently been featured at the Proms.

 The Master Said

 for Narrator and Orchestra

-8 February 2020 WORLD PREMIÈRE
+8 February 2020 WORLD PREMIÈRE (to-be-rescheduled)